 One application: Applying for a loan can feel like a never-ending research project.
 With a single-close loan, you only have to go through the process once.

-Security: Having permanent financing in place – before you ever borrow for construction – means you’re taking less risk.
-If you lose your job during the construction phase, you’ll still get permanent financing.
-With a two-time closing, you’d have a hard time convincing a lender to approve your loan while you’re in-between jobs – and that might mean losing the home before you even get to live in it.
+Security: Having permanent financing in place before you borrow for construction may reduce some risks.
+For example, if you lose your job during the construction phase, you’ll still have your permanent financing.
+With a two-time closing, you’d have a hard time convincing a lender to approve your loan while you’re in between jobs, and that might mean losing the home before you even get to live in it.

 Advantages of Multiple Loans